Stuart Forster gets his teeth into the story of Goan sausage, an Indian delicacy from Goa and an early form of fusion food.

 Most visitors are drawn to Goa by its reputation for pristine beaches and the promise of long hours of uninterrupted sunshine.
 For me, it’s the Goan food that I find enticing.

-The mouth-watering prospect of tucking into regional delicacies such as prawn balchao, chicken xacuti, sorportel, vindaloo and links of spicy choriço style sausage repeatedly draw me back.
+The mouth-watering prospect of tucking into regional delicacies such as prawn balchao, chicken xacuti, sorportel, vindaloo and links of spicy choriço-style sausage repeatedly draws me back.